SpaceTimmi/Sudoko-Solver/README.md

 # Sudoku-Solver

-# Backend for a sudoku solver website
+# Building a brute force algorithm that solves sudoku.